Blast (Russian band): Seva Stebletsov

-In 2009 Seva Stebletsov joined the band on keyboards.
+In 2009, Seva Stebletsov joined the band on keyboards.
 They then released their fifth album "Strange Days Coming" on the Russian label Navigator Records.

 Overplay.com

-In June 2010 The Blast became the No. 1 in UK internet indie charts "Overplay.com".
+In June 2010, The Blast became the No. 1 in UK internet indie charts "Overplay.com".
 They then released the 5-track EP "Papillon".

 Krisis of Genre

-In August 2013 Blast Unit Moscow release "Rollercoaster Ride" the first single from their new album Krisis of Genre.
+In August 2013, Blast Unit Moscow released "Rollercoaster Ride", the first single from their new album Krisis of Genre.